nahiim/nahiim/README.md

 # 👋 Hi there, I'm Nahim!

-I'm a  Software Engineer with a background building Games, Native Android Applications, System Softwares, and Embedded Systems(like robotss 🤖).
+I'm a  Software Engineer with a background building Games, Android Apps(Native), System Softwares, and Embedded Systems(like robotss 🤖).

 ## 🔧 Technologies and Tools